 Once asthma has been diagnosed, lung function is most useful as an indicator of future risk.
 It should be recorded at diagnosis, 3-6 months after starting treatment, and periodically thereafter.
-Patients who have either few or many symptoms relative to their lung function need more investigation
+Most patients should have lung function measured at least every 1-2 years, more often in children and those at higher risk of flare-ups or lung function decline.
+Patients who have either few or many symptoms relative to their lung function need more investigation.